Contract Signed with Caixa Foresees Start of Pre-Projects for Three International Crossings

-The government of Rio Grande do Sul has signed a contract with Caixa Econômica Federal to facilitate the construction of three international bridges that will connect the state to Argentina.
+The government of Rio Grande do Sul signed a contract with Caixa Econômica Federal to enable the construction of three international bridges connecting the state to Argentina.
 The works aim to replace ferry crossings and strengthen economic and logistical integration between the two countries.

-According to a report published by People's Mail, the initial investment will be just over R$500, an amount earmarked for creating the terms of reference for the projects.
-The expectation is that the preliminary projects, budgeted at around R$10 million, will be contracted by the end of 2025.
-After that, the construction of the bridges will be able to get off the ground, with the potential to generate a lasting impact on logistics in the southern region.
+According to a report published by Correio do Povo, the initial investment will be just over R$ 500 thousand, allocated for the creation of reference terms for the projects.
+The expectation is that the pre-projects, estimated at around R$ 10 million, will be contracted by the end of 2025.
+From that point on, the construction of the bridges may proceed, with the potential to create a lasting impact on the logistics of the southern region.

 -